lu-harr/pk_puskesmas_framework/README.md

   - multiple site selection
   - multiple objective selection ?
 Left panel: geographic space, combinations of sites on front, right panel: objective space, with front, and enumerated objectives for all sampling designs
   - supp: sensitivity to catchment definition: raw/ranked for travel time/distance
-  - supp: sensitivity to site location: for travel time/distance
+  - supp: sensitivity to site location: for travel time only, wrt ranking table in main text
   - supp: maps of "closest-point" catchments for all districts